-The design and construction of the foundation shall be in accordance with the Ontario Building Code and shall be of reinforced concrete conforming to the requirements of CAN/CSA A23.3-14, Design of Concrete Structures latest edition and Division 3 – Concrete.
+The design and construction of the foundation shall be in accordance with the Ontario Building Code and shall be of reinforced concrete conforming to the requirements of CAN/CSA A23.3, Design of Concrete Structures latest edition and Division 3 – Concrete.

-[A geotechnical investigation has been carried out in the Contract area by [__________] as detailed in the [_______] Geotechnical Investigation Report, dated [_____].
+A geotechnical investigation has been carried out in the Contract area by Palmer as detailed in the Geotechnical Interpretive Report – Northeast Vaughan Water Servicing Project, Vaughan, Ontario, dated April 1, 2022.
 The geotechnical report is provided with the Contract but does not form a part of the Contract Documents.
 No responsibility will be assumed by the Region for the correctness or completeness of the geotechnical report or the interpretation of the findings in the geotechnical report.]

-[The Contract Price shall be based on the assumption that the elevated water storage facility shall be supported by a conventional foundation founded below all topsoil and fill on undisturbed natural soil at or below elevation [____] m as detailed in the [_________________] Geotechnical Investigation Report included as part of the Contract Documents.
-The safe net bearing pressure at or below elevation [____] m shall be assumed at [___] kPa.
-Should adjustments be required in the size or type of footing thereafter, the price will be adjusted subject to a negotiated amount.]
+The Contract Price shall be based on the assumption that the elevated water storage facility shall be supported by a conventional foundation founded below all topsoil and fill on undisturbed natural soil at or below elevation 273.0 m as detailed in the Geotechnical Investigation Report included as part of the Contract Documents.
+The safe net bearing pressure at or below elevation 273.0 m shall be assumed at 240 kPa (SLS) and 300 kPa (ULS).
+Should adjustments be required in the size or type of footing thereafter, the price will be adjusted subject to a negotiated amount.

-[If soils investigation indicates more stringent foundation conditions, designers should amend this to suit.
-Consultant and York Region Project Manager to ensure incorporation of appropriate wording in the Supplementary Conditions clearly stating what is expected when soil investigations results in more stringent foundation requirements.
-Wording in the Supplementary Conditions must also be clearly stated that Contractor must rely on their own geotechnical reports and that York Region’s geotechnical reports are provided for information purposes only.].

 The design can be based on working stress or limit state design principals using the factors provided in the Geotechnical Report included in the Contract Document.
 The foundation design must address both ultimate limit states and serviceability states.
 In addition, load distribution shall be triangular across the bearing surface for both working stress design and limit states design.

 The excavation shall be carried out by the Contractor such that the base of the excavation will be subject to approval of the Consultant prior to any construction of the footings or associated works.